dbos-inc/dbos-docs/docs/api-reference/decorators.md

 }
 ```

+The `@GetApi` decorator can be combined with `@Transaction` or `@Workflow` to serve transactions and workflows via HTTP.
+It can also be used by itself in a [DBOS handler function](../tutorials/http-serving-tutorial.md#handlers).
-The first argument to a handler function must be an [`DBOSContext`](contexts.md#dboscontext), but may more specifically be a [`HandlerContext`](contexts.md#handlercontext), which contains more details about the incoming request, and provides the ability to invoke workflows and transactions.
+The first argument to a handler function must be a [`HandlerContext`](contexts.md#handlercontext), which contains more details about the incoming request, and provides the ability to invoke workflows and transactions.

-The `@GetApi` decorator can be combined with `@Transaction` or `@Workflow` to invoke transactions and workflows.

-Endpoints path may have placeholders, which are parts of the URL mapped to function arguments.
+Endpoint paths may have placeholders, which are parts of the URL mapped to function arguments.
 These are represented by a section of the path prefixed with a `:`.

 ```typescript